CHAPTER 6: KNOWLEDGE

 We claim to know a lot of facts, for example, that fire is hot, that George Washington was the first U.S. president, and, in the case of Heaven's Gate believers, that superior aliens are roaming the galaxy.
 Our knowledge claims vary dramatically, and frequently we claim to know something that we really do not know.
 One way of understanding the concept of knowledge is to look at the different ways in which we acquire knowledge.

-Experiential (a posteriori) knowledge is of many types, the most obvious of which involves perception.
+Experiential (a posteriori) knowledge is of many types, four of which we will look at here.
+The first and most obvious kind of experiential knowledge is sensory perception.
 Each of our five senses is like a door to the outside world; when we throw them open, we are flooded with an endless variety of sights, sounds, textures, smells and tastes.
 When I look at a cow in front of me and say "I know that it is brown," the source of this knowledge rests upon my visual perception of the brown cow.
-While perception is perhaps the dominant source of experiential knowledge, it immediately raises a critical question: when I look at a cow, do I perceive the actual cow itself, or just a mental copy of it that is processed through my visual system?
-A theory called direct realism holds that we see that actual cow itself.
+While sensory perception is perhaps the dominant source of experiential knowledge, it immediately raises a critical question: when I look at a cow, do I perceive the actual cow itself, or just a mental copy of it that is processed through my visual system?
+A theory called direct realism holds that we see the actual cow itself.
 This is what we ordinarily assume when we open our eyes and perceive anything around us: I perceive the real table, chair, car, or whatever.
 We have a natural confidence in our senses, and we simply assume that what we see is what is actually there.
 But, according to a rival theory called indirect realism, this could not possibly be true, since there are countless instances where we know that the actual objects do not match what we perceive.
-Objects appear to get larger as I move closer to it, while the object itself clearly remains the same size.
+An Object appears to get larger as I move closer to it, while the object itself clearly remains the same size.
 There are optical illusions, such as a stick which appears bent when in water; there are mirages, such as the appearance of water puddles on hot roads.
 According to indirect realism, then, I do not see the actual cow itself when I look at it, but only a copy or visual representation of it, almost as if I am viewing the cow on a television screen.
 There is, then, a big gap between what the cow itself and the image of it that appears to me, and for all I know the real cow may be vastly different than how it is represented.
-Thus, as much as we rely on perception to gain knowledge, the main problem with it is unreliable: uncertainty is built into the very act of perception.
+Thus, as much as we rely on sensory perception to gain knowledge, its main problem is that it is unreliable: uncertainty is built into the very act of perception.

 A third source of experiential knowledge is memory.
 My memory is like a recording device that captures events that I experience more or less in the order that they occur.
 I remember my trip to the doctor and the pain that I described to her at the time.
 This recollection itself constitutes a new experience.
 Again, the problem with experiential knowledge through memory is that it is not always reliable.
 For example, I might wrongly recollect that there's pizza in the refrigerator, completely forgetting that I ate it all last night.
 Also, sometimes overbearing people like police investigators can make us think that we remember something that never happened.
 And then there is the phenomenon of deja vu, the feeling that we've encountered something before when we really haven't.